 Of course for some people, carpet will not fit the requirement of being easily cleanable and super hygienic, but it can work in some types of home gyms.

 Luxury vinyl plank (LVP) is a very popular flooring in residential construction right now.
 It’s easy to install and relatively inexpensive.
-It’s also fairly low in offgassing.
+It’s also very low in offgassing.

 It’s not repairable when it’s scratched or dented, but it could work for some gym types.